 Moody’s Cybersecurity & Economy Report, January 2020

-The growing interconnectedness of digital networks and the expanded use of technology to deliver services have increased governments’ exposure to cyberattacks either through direct assaults on their own systems or through the impact of attacks on the broader economy.
+The growing interconnectedness of digital networks and the expanded use of technology to deliver #government services have increased governments’ exposure to cyberattacks either through direct assaults on their own systems or through the impact of attacks on the broader economy.
 For bigger governments, including sovereigns and larger regional and local governments (RLGs), the scale and diversification of their economies and sizable financial buffers enhance their ability to withstand cyberattacks.
 Smaller RLGs typically have fewer protections because of their smaller economies and more limited financial resources.

 Download the report: Moody’s Cybersecurity & Economy